Skip Ribbon Commands

 Training Setup

-Singapore General Hospital is a 1600 bed acute tertiary hospital, providing cutting edge medical treatment in all spheres.
+Singapore General Hospital is a 1600 bed acute tertiary hospital, providing cutting edge medical treatment in all specialty disciplines.

-The Department has access to 8 interventional radiology suites housed under the Division of Radiological Sciences, which are equipped with state of the art machines including the Siemens Artiz Zeego, Siemens and Toshiba DSA with cone beam CT systems, Toshiba hybrid angio-CT systems and Toshiba biplane systems.
+The Department has access to 8 interventional radiology suites housed under the Division of Radiological Sciences, which are equipped with state of the art machines including the Philips Azurion 7, two Siemens Artis Q, and two Toshiba hybrid angio-CT systems.
 All IR suites are equipped with Ultrasound scanners for US guided/assisted interventions.
-DVIR is staffed by 20 Interventional Radiologists and performs about 10,000 vascular and non-vascular procedures a year.
+DVIR is staffed by 21 Interventional Radiologists and performs about 10,000 vascular and non-vascular procedures a year.

-A wide range of VIR procedures performed* including:
+A wide range of VIR procedures are performed* including:

 Oncological interventions: